 This soothing, 70-minute soundscape was intended to transform the coldness of a hospital birthing room into a warm, rhythmic environment for the process of labor and birthing.
 However, after requests by several friends to use the album for their own birthing processes, Hart decided to release the recording for the general public.
 The music consists of Taro’s heartbeat (recorded in utero) overdubbed with bass harmonics (provided by Bobby Vega), drums, and wooden shakuhachi flute (played by Steve Douglas).
 Music to be Born By was issued in 1989 as part of “THE WORLD” series and re-released as part of the Mickey Hart Collection made available by Smithsonian Folkways.

 Mickey Hart is currently offering 10 free downloads from The Mickey Hart Collection on his website at http://www.mickeyhart.net/download.

-Editor’s Note: In my other reality, I am a massge therapist at human touch massage and also was a massage educator for over a decade, and I can vouch for how healing this music is. i have used it in many sessions, and classes.
-I also know of many Doula’s who use it in their birthings. >^.^<
+Editor’s Note: In my other reality, I am a massge therapist at human touch massage and also was a massage educator for over a decade, and I can vouch for how healing this music is.
+I have used it in many sessions, and classes.
+I also know of many Birth Doula’s who use it in their practices. >^.^<

 SMITHSONIAN FOLKWAYS TO RELEASE

 Listen to some audio samples from these recordings streaming here!

 On October 11, 2011, Smithsonian Folkways Recordings will release the ‘Mickey Hart Collection’ to preserve and further the Grateful Dead percussionist’s endeavor to cross borders and expand musical horizons.
 Smithsonian Folkways will make many of Mickey Hart’s music projects available digitally (stream and download) for the first time while keeping physical versions in print as on-demand CDs.